New Delhi–Kanpur section: History

 The East Indian Railway Company initiated efforts to develop a railway line from Howrah to Delhi in the mid nineteenth century.
 Even when the line to Mughalsarai was being constructed and only the lines near Howrah were put in operation, the first train ran from Allahabad to Kanpur in 1859 and the Kanpur–Etawah section was opened to traffic in the 1860s.
 For the first through train from Howrah to Delhi in 1864, coaches were ferried on boats across the Yamuna at Allahabad.
 With the completion of the Old Naini Bridge across the Yamuna through trains started running in 1865–66.

 The -wide metre-gauge Delhi–Bandikui and Bandikui–Agra lines of Rajputana State Railway were opened in 1874.
 The lines were converted to broad gauge in early 2000s.

 The Hathras Road–Mathura Cantt broad-gauge line was opened in 1875 and the Agra–Gwalior broad-gauge line was opened in 1881.

 The broad-gauge Agra–Delhi chord was opened in 1904.
 Some parts of it were relaid during the construction of New Delhi (inaugurated in 1927–28).

 The 61.80 km long broad gauge Barhan–Etah line was constructed in 1959.

 The 54.3 km long broad gauge Ghaziabad–Tughlakabad line, including bridge across Yamuna, was completed in 1966.

 Electrification

-The Kanpur–Panki sector was electrified in 1968–69, Panki–Tundla in 1971–72, Tundla–Hathras-Aligarh–Ghaziabad in 1975–76, Ghaziabad–Nizamuddin–New Delhi–Delhi in 1976–77, Tilak Bridge-Fairdabad in 1982–83, Raja ki Mandi-Agra–Dhoulpur in 1984–85, Tundla–Yamuna Bridge in 1998–99 and Yamuna Bridge-Agra in 1990–91.
+The Kanpur–Panki section was electrified in 1968–69, Panki–Tundla in 1971–72, Tundla–Hathras-Aligarh–Ghaziabad in 1975–76, Ghaziabad–Nizamuddin–New Delhi–Delhi in 1976–77, Tilak Bridge-Fairdabad in 1982–83, Raja ki Mandi-Agra–Dhoulpur in 1984–85, Tundla–Yamuna Bridge in 1998–99 and Yamuna Bridge-Agra in 1990–91.